-If we or our collaborators fail to obtain the necessary regulatory approvals, or if such approvals are limited, we and our collaborators will not be allowed to commercialize our drug candidates, and we will not generate product revenues.
+If we fail to obtain the necessary regulatory approvals, or if such approvals are limited, we and our collaborators will not be allowed to commercialize our drug candidates, and we will not generate product revenues.

 Satisfaction of all regulatory requirements for commercialization of a drug candidate typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
-In this Complete Response Letter, the FDA indicated additional non-clinical data was required to support the approval of REMOXY.
-Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
-In March 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
+In this Complete Response Letter, the FDA indicated that additional non-clinical data was required to support the approval of REMOXY.
+However, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
+In March 2009, King Pharmaceuticals, Inc., or King, assumed sole responsibility for the regulatory approval of REMOXY.
 In December 2010, King resubmitted the NDA for REMOXY.
-In June 2011, we and Pfizer announced that King received a Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
+In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to King's resubmission of the REMOXY NDA.
+The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
 Certain drug lots showed inconsistent release performance during in vitro testing.
-Pfizer recently completed certain additional clinical trials designed to address the June 2011 Complete Response Letter.
+Pfizer completed work designed to address the June 2011 Complete Response Letter.
 On April 21, 2015, we announced that we resumed responsibility for REMOXY under the terms of a letter agreement with Pfizer.
 The letter agreement was entered into within the scope of the previously disclosed provisions of the Collaboration Agreement between us and Pfizer relating to the return of REMOXY.

-We believe Pfizer has transferred to us all of its data, materials, capital equipment and other assets related to REMOXY.
-In preparing to resubmit the NDA for REMOXY, we may identify additional data, materials or agreements that Pfizer would need to transfer to us.
+We believe Pfizer has now transferred to us its data, materials, capital equipment and other assets related to REMOXY.
+Pfizer and the FDA had discussed and agreed to a regulatory plan to refile the NDA for REMOXY.
+The FDA has agreed that we may follow this plan for the NDA for REMOXY.